Vyral/base-template/_posts/2018-11-09-how-to-track-the-progress-of-reaching-your-goals.md

 {% include pullquote.html %}

-A great reminder and tool is the book “**The One Thing” by Gary Keller and Jay Papasan**.
+A great reminder and tool is the book, “**The One Thing,” by Gary Keller and Jay Papasan**.
 It’s an amazing book to read to help you become super clear on your goals.
 There’s a section in the book called “The Seven Circles.”
 Unsurprisingly, it’s a diagram featuring seven circles which each person needs to fill out according to the following areas of their life:

 * Spiritual life
 * Physical health